Solving Strong-Substitutes Product-Mix Auctions: Introduction

 We compute market-clearing prices using algorithms that apply existing submodular minimisation methods.
 Allocating the supply among the bidders at these prices then requires solving a novel constrained matching problem.
 Our algorithm iteratively simplifies the allocation problem, perturbing bids and prices in a way that resolves tie-breaking choices created by bids that can be accepted on more than one good.
 We provide practical running time bounds on both price-finding and allocation, and illustrate experimentally that our allocation mechanism is practical.

 \begin{paragraph}{Keywords:} bidding language, product-mix auction, competitive equilibrium, Walrasian equilibrium, convex optimisation, strong substitutes, submodular minimisation \end{paragraph}

-\section{Introduction.}
+\section{Introduction}

 This paper develops algorithms that solve product-mix auctions in which participants can make bids that represent any strong-substitutes preferences for an arbitrary number of distinct goods.
-(These preferences are also known, in other literatures, as $M^\natural$-concave, matroidal and well-layered maps, and valuated matroids).
+(These preferences are also known, in other literatures, as $M^\natural$-concave, as matroidal, and as well-layered maps).
 It thus allows bidders to express more general preferences than could previously be permitted in these auctions, and finds competitive equilibrium prices and quantities consistent with these, and the auctioneer's preferences.

 Importantly, our algorithms for finding equilibrium differ from existing ones in that they directly use the information that the product-mix auction `language' provides.
 This information is in a very different form from the information provided by a valuation or demand oracle.
 This creates additional complexities, as well as simplifications which we can exploit.
 However, the language is conceptually simple, and easy for bidders to use in a (product-mix) auction.